How Much Does SOC 2 Cost in 2026? Audit + Total Spend

 Concrete price ranges for 2026:

 Some CPA firms bundle a light readiness review into their audit fees.
 Others charge separately or recommend third-party consulting services.
+Check our list of the best SOC 2 Auditors for more info.

 A thorough readiness assessment can prevent failed audits and costly rework, effectively lowering your total SOC 2 audit cost over the first 12-24 months.